trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --database.dbPath="/User/me/db"
     ```

-Specify a path to a directory to save the chain database.
+The path to a directory to save the chain database.

 The aliases `--db` and `--db_path` have been deprecated.